This guide will get you up and running with Kubently in under 10 minutes.

 kubectl create namespace kubently

-# Create API Key Secret (Replace with your actual key)
+# Create LLM API Key Secret (Replace with your actual key)

 # Supported providers: ANTHROPIC_API_KEY, OPENAI_API_KEY, GOOGLE_API_KEY